itamarst/eliot/presentations/scientific-logging/presentation.md

 ## Often only happens with real data

-## Can't use debugger with a 12 hour process
+## Can’t use debugger with a 12 hour process

 ## You need a record of what the batch process actually did